 Master of / Postgraduate Diploma in Professional Accounting (Mixed-mode)

-The seven core subjects of the programme (which lead to the Postgraduate Diploma in Professional Accounting (PgDPA) award, and constitute part of the MPA programme) have been accredited by the Hong Kong Institute of Certified Public Accountants (HKICPA) as a recognized HKICPA conversion programme.
-Together with a degree recognized by the HKICPA, graduates completing these seven core subjects will be eligible to enrol in the HKICPA Qualification Programme (QP).
-Upon completion of another five subjects (i.e. two additional compulsory subjects and three elective subjects), students will be awarded the Master of Professional Accounting (MPA).
+The seven core subjects of the programme (which lead to the Postgraduate Diploma in Professional Accounting (PgDPA) award, and constitute part of the Master of Professional Accounting (MPA) award) have been accredited by the Hong Kong Institute of Certified Public Accountants (HKICPA).
+Graduates completing these seven core subjects, together with the Fundamental Business Courses, will be eligible for the exemption of 10 Modules in the HKICPA Qualification Programme (QP).
+Upon completion of another five subjects (i.e. two additional compulsory subjects and three elective subjects), students will be awarded the MPA.

 The programme is also accredited by the Association of Chartered Certified Accountants (ACCA) and CPA (Australia).
 PgDPA and MPA graduates are eligible to claim a maximum exemption of 9 papers from the ACCA examination.
 Together with meeting other undergraduate pre-requisites, graduates will also be eligible to apply for associate membership with CPA (Australia).